Shareholders haggle over final details of EADS shake up

 France and Germany will be equal in terms of voting rights at 12 percent each with Spain on 4 percent, leaving a cordon of state shareholdings below 30 percent and allowing the market float to rise from 49.5 percent to more than 70 percent.

-France owns 15 percent but is set to place a 3-percent bloc in a non-voting Dutch foundation.
+France owns 15 percent but is set to place 3 percent of this in a non-voting Dutch foundation.
 Spain owns 5.5 percent.

 On the industrial side, Daimler owns 15 percent but exercises votes for 22.5 percent, and Lagardere has 7.5 percent.

-Unravelling the 7.5-percent Dedalus consortium of private and public banks is seen as a tough part of the exercise, as is defining the precise exit conditions for Daimler and Lagardere.
+Unravelling the 7.5-percent Daedalus consortium of private and public banks is seen as a tough part of the exercise, as is defining the precise exit conditions for Daimler and Lagardere.

-The complex arrangements leave a total overhang of 18 percent of EADS waiting to be sold by Daimler and Lagardere to complete their exit, but sources disagreed on the timing.

-Most observers believe the bulk of the shares would be sold progressively to avoid depressing the price.
-The most immediate pressure concerns three percent held by Daimler to preserve Franco-German parity during a transitional phase.

-After plans for announcements on Friday and Monday were postponed, a source briefed on the talks was cautious on the timing of a deal, saying it would likely come this week.
-But regulators were on stand-by for an announcement by Wednesday.
+After plans for announcements on Friday and Monday were postponed, a source briefed on the talks was cautious on the timing of a deal, saying it would most likely come this week.

-Talks to overhaul EADS accelerated after recent negotiations to merge the company with BAE Systems (BAES.L) fell apart.
+Talks to overhaul EADS accelerated after talks to merge the company with BAE Systems (BAES.L) fell apart in September.

-The new arrangement inherits some of the structures devised for that merger but without BAE - fixed blocks of minority state shareholdings marked by few special shareholder privileges for governments beyond a set of Special Security Agreements.
+The new arrangement inherits some of the structures devised for the merger but without BAE -- fixed blocks of minority state shareholdings marked by few special shareholder privileges for governments beyond a set of Special Security Agreements.

 Officials have ruled out a repeat of the merger attempt, at least in the near term, with Germany's political objections to the shift of focus away from Europe's centre seen still intact.

-EADS has signalled a greater focus on its business from Airbus jets to Ariane rockets and civil and military helicopters, while adapting to the new leaner structure.
+EADS has signalled a greater focus on its business from Airbus jets to Ariane rockets and civil and military helicopters while adapting to a new leaner structure.

-EADS Chief Executive Tom Enders ruled out a new BAE bid at a closed meeting of analysts on Monday, according to notes published after the first day of an annual investor forum.
+EADS Chief Executive Tom Enders ruled out a new BAE attempt at a closed meeting of analysts on Monday, according to notes published after the first day of an annual investor forum.

 "On the subject of another merger proposal, the CEO was clear that no major M&A is on the agenda at this time," wrote RBC Capital Market analyst Rob Stallard.

-(Additional reporting by Gernot Heller and Tim Hepher; Editing by Alastair Macdonald)
+(Additional reporting by Cyril Altmeyer, Gernot Heller, Philipp Halstrick; editing by Anna Willard)